MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/pointerroutedeventargs_getcurrentpoint_293890010.md

 ---

 <!-- Method syntax
-public Windows.UI.Input.PointerPoint GetCurrentPoint(Windows.UI.Xaml.UIElement relativeTo)
+public Windows.UI.Input.PointerPoint GetCurrentPoint(Microsoft.UI.Xaml.UIElement relativeTo)
 -->

 # Microsoft.UI.Xaml.Input.PointerRoutedEventArgs.GetCurrentPoint

 ## -description
-Retrieves a [PointerPoint](../microsoft.ui.input/pointerpoint.md) object that provides basic info on the pointer associated with the event.
+Retrieves a [PointerPoint](../microsoft.ui.input/pointerpoint.md) object that provides basic info about the pointer associated with the event.

 ## -parameters
 ### -param relativeTo
 Any [UIElement](../microsoft.ui.xaml/uielement.md)-derived object that is connected to the same object tree.
-To specify the object relative to the overall coordinate system, use a *relativeTo*  value of **null**.
+To specify the object relative to the overall coordinate system, use a *relativeTo* value of `null`.

 ## -returns
 A [PointerPoint](../microsoft.ui.input/pointerpoint.md) value that represents the pointer point associated with this event.
-If **null** was passed as *relativeTo*, the coordinates are in the frame of reference of the overall window.
-If a *relativeTo* value other than **null** was passed, the coordinates are relative to the object referenced by *relativeTo*.
+If `null` was passed as *relativeTo*, the coordinates are in the frame of reference of the overall window.
+If a *relativeTo* value other than `null` was passed, the coordinates are relative to the object referenced by *relativeTo*.

 ## -remarks